 - How will we know if the treatment is working?

 - Will I need follow-up tests?

-- What steps can I take on my own to prevent a recurrence of the symptoms?
+- What steps can I take on my own to prevent symptoms from happening again?

 - I have other medical conditions.
 How can I best manage these conditions together?